Cystic artery: Low-lying cystic artery

-When a single cystic artery arises from gastroduodenal artery it forms a configuration is known as low-lying cystic artery, as it passes inferior to the cystic duct through the cholecystoduodenal ligament, and therefore remains outside the hepatobiliary triangle.
+When a single cystic artery arises from gastroduodenal artery it forms a configuration known as low-lying cystic artery, as it passes inferior to the cystic duct through the cholecystoduodenal ligament, and therefore remains outside the hepatobiliary triangle.

 This condition has alternatively been described as an inferior cystic artery and transposition of the cystic artery and duct with a prevalence at approximately 5%.

-In 25% of these patients with this course there will be a secondary arterial supply to the gallbladder, with the low-lying artery acting as the equivalent of the posterior branch.
+In 25% of these patients with this course, there will be a secondary arterial supply to the gallbladder, with the low-lying artery acting as the equivalent of the posterior branch.

-Enlarged cystic artery

-Sometimes enlarged cystic artery can be found during cholecystectomy.

 Clinical significance

 It must be identified and ligated in operations that remove the gallbladder (cholecystectomies).